-- o To be a named person that children / adults at risk, church members and outside agencies can talk to regarding any issue to do with safeguarding. - o To be aware of the names and telephone numbers of appropriate contacts within Social Care and the Police in the event of a referral needing to be made. - To be aware of when to seek advice, and when it is necessary to inform Social Care, the Police or the Local Authority Designated Officer (LADO) or the equivalent in Scotland and Wales of a concern or incident. - o To take appropriate action in relation to any safeguarding concerns which arise within the church. - o To cooperate with Social Care or the Police in safeguarding investigations relating to people within the church. - o To ensure that appropriate records are kept by the church, and that information in relation to safeguarding issues is handled confidentially and stored securely. - o To inform the Synod Safeguarding Officer at the time of any referrals made to the statutory authorities, or of any information received from the statutory authorities. - o To report summary safeguarding information annually to the Synod Safeguarding Officer to enable them to monitor safeguarding in the Synod.
+- o To be a named person that children / adults at risk, church members and outside agencies can talk to regarding any issue to do with safeguarding. - o To be aware of the names and telephone numbers of appropriate contacts within Social Care and the Police in the event of a referral needing to be made. - o To be aware of when to seek advice, and when it is necessary to inform Social Care, the Police or the Designated Officer (previously LADO) of a concern or incident. - o To take appropriate action in relation to any safeguarding concerns which arise within the church. - o To cooperate with Social Care or the Police in safeguarding investigations relating to people within the church. - To ensure that appropriate records are kept by the church, and that information in relation to safeguarding issues is handled confidentially and stored securely. - o To inform the Synod Safeguarding Officer at the time of any referrals made to the statutory authorities, or of any information received from the statutory authorities. - o To report summary safeguarding information annually to the Synod Safeguarding Officer to enable them to monitor safeguarding in the Synod.